Hill View will provide free and fun entertainment with the first-ever Community Fun Day - ExBulletin

 Hamilton said it was important for Hill View to provide the community with a free and accessible way to have fun together.
 And he hopes area residents will show up to celebrate with them.

-“One of our main goals is to become more involved in the community at large.
+“One of our main goals is to get more involved in the community at large.
 A lot of people forget we’re here or think we’re just a retirement home.
-We’re just trying to do some events, […] we have a big space for this kind of thing,” he said.
+We just try to organize events, […] we have a big space for this kind of thing,” he said.

 For a map of the Hill View campus, a full schedule of Community Fun Day events, and for more updates, follow Hill View Retirement Center on Facebook.